 In our consumer-driven society, recycling is a critical aspect of achieving sustainability.
-Recycling is one of the three R’s (reduce, reuse and recycle), which seeks to lower the amount of waste generated within our society.
+Recycling is one of the three R’s (reduce, reuse, and recycle), which seeks to lower the waste generated within our society.

 What is Recycling?